BERD-NFDI/bear-ml/berd/image_classification/README.md

 There a few command line options available, which can be displayed by adding the `--help` flag to the above command.

+### Data module

+the data module is a module that is used to organize and prepare data for a machine learning model.
+It is responsible for loading, preprocessing, and transforming the data in a format that can be used by the model.

+The data module in PyTorch Lightning provides a standardized interface for data loading and processing.
+It includes a DataModule class that defines the data loading and processing pipeline, as well as methods for splitting the data into training, validation, and test sets.

+#### Prepare_data

+This function serves for initial data preparation only.
+No assignments should be made here.
+In our case, we will just download the data.
+In a multi GPU setting this is called with one single CPU process only.

+#### Setup

+This function is called by every process in a multi GPU setting and is dependent on the `stage` in which the lightning trainer is currently in.
+Assignments should be made here.
+The function serves well e.g. for train/test/val splits or initializing datasets.

+#### Train/val/test dataloader

+These functions return train/val/test dataloader.

+### Model module

+The LightningModule class in PyTorch Lightning provides a standardized interface for defining machine learning models.
+It includes methods for defining the model's forward pass, loss function, and optimization algorithm.
+It also provides hooks for various stages of the training process, such as the training and validation steps, as well as methods for saving and loading models.

+#### Forward

+In this function the forward pass of the model is defined.

+#### Training/validation/test_step

+In these functions, training/validation/test step are defined.

+#### Configure_optimizers

+In this function, the optimizer is specified furthermore you can specify a learning-rate scheduler as well.

+### Main

+In this file, different configurations are specified, and the trainer and the run are defined to run the model.

 ## Acknowledgements